fly-lang/fly/llvm/docs/DeveloperPolicy.rst

 The design of LLVM is carefully controlled to ensure that all the pieces fit together well and are as consistent as possible.
-If you plan to make a major change to the way LLVM works or want to add a major new extension, it is a good idea to get consensus with the development community before you start working on it.
+If you plan to make a major change to the way LLVM works or want to add a major new extension, it is a good idea to getValue consensus with the development community before you start working on it.

 Once the design of the new feature is finalized, the work itself should be done